jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 After several more years of fighting in Ultimate Fighting tournaments it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
 As Ultimate Fighting grew in popularity during the 1990s and 2000s, it forced all martial art communities to reflect on their chosen techniques, styles, and philosophy.

 As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out".
 I.e. they were teaching ineffective self-defense techniques.
-To keep their students loyal martial artists started would hard sell their disciplines culture and philosophy instead of talking about self-defence evolution and efficiency.
+The beloved history, customs, and philosophy couldn't make up for this problem.
+So, to keep their students loyal martial artists formed echo chambers to discuss their disciplines unique culture and philosophy and protect themselves from simple discussions about self-defence evolution and efficiency.

 However, many fighters embraced the effectual truth revealed by Ultimate Fighting.
 As a result the world of martial arts started to get all mixed up.

 Kickboxers trained submissions.
 Wrestlers learned some punching.
 Masters in one discipline started as eager newbies in another.
 Like a bumblebee going from flower to flower, pioneering fighters like Bas Rutten, Maurice Smith, and Ken Shamrock participated in the cross-pollination of techniques and evolved skillsets far more complete than any one martial art teacher or discipline.

-By opening their mind, these new martial artists discarded loyalty to a single fighting philosophy and adopted evolution's philosophy of "adapt or die."
+By opening their mind, these new martial artists discarded loyalty to a single discipline and adopted evolution's philosophy of "adapt or die."
 The grades, belts, trophies, medals, and scholarships of old disciplines became stepping stones to building a complete skillset and not end-goals to be relished.
 A fighters physical pain was the new barometer of whether a technique was good or bad.

 Finally, human self-defense learned what every lifeform on Earth knows, loyalty to man-made philsophies will not save you in Nature.

 No deer in the world depends on a judge to save it when fleeing a bear, as no bear depends on a pundit declaring it the winner to get its next meal.
 Just like in Nature, the best martial art technique is entirely dependant on ones's opponent and surroundings while measuring the risks and rewards of the fight.

-Despite being misled by teachers, pundits, and judges about the the completeness of a martial art, fighters weren't stupid.
+Despite being misled by teachers, pundits, and judges about the the completeness of a particular martial art, fighters weren't stupid.
 Their fault is quite human; they fell prey to good storytelling.

 Quality storytelling is why so many devoted boxers, judokas, and other practioners were sucked in by their respective fighting discipline.
-Filled with history, culture, and traditions, isolated martial arts each had a philosophy so complete, it created echo chambers that tricked people into believing they believed in the single source of truth.
+Filled with history, culture, and traditions, isolated martial arts each had a philosophy so complete, it tricked people into believing it was the single source of truth.

-During the growth of Ultimate Fighting, most fighters quickly realized the philosophies of boxing, kickboxing, wrestling, etc., let practioners honed their chosen techniques.
+During the growth of Ultimate Fighting, most fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., let practioners honed their chosen techniques.
 But the rules were artificial and must be forgotten when training for real fights.

 After fighters embraced all disciplines, they entered a brave new world.

 A world of remarkable progress.
-With an open mind, video cameras, and the internet, fighters created a wealth of techniques and distributed the content for everybody to learn them.
+With an open mind, video cameras, and the internet, fighters created a wealth of videos and distributed the content for everybody to learn from.
 Thus, all willing fighters improved themselves by leaps and bounds every year.
 Kickboxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
 Each martial art became a sub-discipline that brought its techniques to an open marketplace of ideas.

 With evolution as their teacher, these new martial artists started to listen to their bodies instead of other peoples stories.
 The speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of martial arts techniques.
 The top trainers were the ones who put their students needs above their own and helped fighters adapt better techniques faster.